inrupt/solid-client-access-grants-js/examples/solid-client-access-grants-demo/README.md

 Let the application be ACME.
 Let the user be Alice.
-Let the access management app be PodBrowser).
+Let the access management app be PodBrowser.
 Let X be a resource Alice owns (it is a resource in Alice's Pod).

 1. ACME has a WebID and a set of client credentials.